codescalers/www_codescalers_egypt/content/page/cs-academy/introduction_to_generics_go/introduction_to_generics _go.md

 }
 ```

-One problem with our current code is we literally embedded the code of `printInts` and `printFloats`, we can do another improvment here by using reflection in golang
+One problem with our current code is we literally embedded the code of `printInts` and `printFloats`, we can do another improvement here by using reflection in golang

 ```go
 func printAnything(aslice interface{}) {